Do you or your partner frequently snore during sleep? Do you wake up feeling groggy and unrested?

 What are the side effects of using a sleep appliance?

 There are not many at all.
 An oral sleep device for sleep apnea has a higher compliance rate than a CPAP machine.
-Some people report having a sore jaw, increased production of saliva, and bite changes.
+Some people report having a sore jaw, increased saliva production, and bite changes.
 These side effects are temporary and manageable by adjusting your oral appliance.

 Does alcohol worsen sleep apnea symptoms?